Luc15262/google_homepage/README.md

 This is something to do with HTML, CSS and Javascript.
-There is also Terminal, Git, GutHub, VSCode and jQuery.
+There is also Terminal, Git, GutHub and VSCode.